 Management role begins where placement ends for ACAP Queensland graduate

-ACAP Bachelor of Counselling graduate Callie Hooper began as manager of Paradise Kids two weeks after finishing her placement at the facility.
-The Gold Coast charity provides support services for families suffering from grief, loss, bereavement, illness and divorce or separation.
-Callie left the finance profession to study counselling at ACAP, and started volunteering in the sector when she began considering a career change.
+ACAP Bachelor of Counselling graduate Callie Hooper started her new job as manager of Paradise Kids two weeks after finishing placement at the facility.
+The Gold Coast charity provides support services for families suffering from grief, loss, bereavement, illness, and divorce or separation.
+Callie left the finance profession to study counselling at ACAP and volunteered in the sector when she began considering a career change.

 “My ambitions became clear during my studies and soon after I began my placement: to actively make a difference in the lives of children and families in the community.”

 I enrolled in the Bachelor of Counselling course on-campus in Brisbane on a part-time basis to begin with, as I was working full-time in an unrelated industry.
 Starting academic study as a mature-age student was a big step for me, but ACAP was very welcoming and supportive in so many ways.
 I eventually left my full-time job to study to full-time so I could graduate sooner.